How to Turn a Bad Day Around

 Don’t forget to laugh!
 Humor helps you see everyday things from a new perspective.
 That’s why it’s such a great stress-reliever; it pulls you out of your current frame of mind, even if it’s only for a little while.

 Keep moving forward

 Nobody is perfect, and there are many bumps in the road that everyone – honestly, everyone – living with diabetes encounter eventually.
 Whether it’s over compensating for a low blood sugar, under or over estimating carb counts, or forgetting to ask a question at a doctor’s appointment, you’re not alone.
 The point is: keep moving forward and make the rest of the day a good one.

 When you’re feeling stressed

-If you’re already having a bad day, stress can raise your blood sugar level.1 Since we can’t eliminate stress entirely, we can try to manage it.
+If you’re already having a bad day, stress can raise your blood sugar level.
+Since we can’t eliminate stress entirely, we can try to manage it.
 Pay attention to how stress makes you feel physically and emotionally.
 Begin to relax by removing yourself from the activity that is causing you stress, even if it’s just for 5 minutes.
-Resolve to make a few small changes to your life that will ease the stress you’re dealing with today.
+Resolve to make a few small changes to your life that will ease the stress you’re dealing during the day.